Shipyard Objectives and Exact Build Solutions

 |---|---|---|

-Patch counts can change, so trust the number shown in your current objective panel.
-The build method stays the same: make the exact final item, not the item that sounds close enough after midnight.
+Updates have changed recipes and objective requirements before, so trust the numbers shown in your current objective and Codex.
+The method stays the same: build the exact final version, not the item that sounds close.

 Exact Shipyard Block Layout

-- Filtered input storage: one storage box for each major part group, such as plating, frames, computers, engines, fuel parts, ammo parts, and special science parts.
+- Filtered input storage: keep one filtered storage box for each major part group the recipe needs.

-- Short buffer storage: one filtered buffer before the shipyard.
-This stops one hungry shipyard from eating parts needed by the next step.
+- Short buffer storage: place one filtered buffer before the shipyard so another factory does not steal the next ship part.

-- Correct shipyard: use the shipyard type named by the recipe.
-Small and Medium Shipyards handle earlier ship classes, while Large Shipyards are for the largest classes.
+- Correct shipyard: use the shipyard type named by the ship recipe.
+Large Shipyards are for the largest classes of starships.

-- Depot chain: Fuel Depot after the shipyard for fuelled ships; Ammo Depot after the Fuel Depot for armed ships.
+- Depot chain: place the Fuel Bay after the shipyard for fuelled ships, then the Ammo Depot after fuel for armed ships.

-- Completed ship area: set a clear tug drop zone so finished ships and large hulls do not park in the industrial version of a doorway.
+- Completed ship area: link the final module to a clear drop zone so completed ships do not block the next move.

 Build Solutions by Objective Type